-- 37. The occurrence of Armillaria is to be recorded on the hygiene management plans and considered in subsequent silvicultural and management decisions. - 38.
-The occurrence of Armillaria is to be incorporated into silvicultural monitoring in the wandoo and mixed wandoo forests. - 39.
-On sites expressing high disease impact, manage access for harvesting and extraction patterns to promote resilience and assist site recovery by protecting regeneration, and individuals and species demonstrating field resistance to Phytophthora dieback. - 40.
-During treemarking, the preference for selecting trees to retain in high disease impact on un-protectable forest areas, will be for healthy trees, tree species that are not susceptible to Phytophthora dieback, or individual trees that appear to be resistant to Phytophthora dieback. - 41.
-Do not cull trees where the impact of Phytophthora or dieback or Armillaria is predicted to be high. - 42.
-Where possible, encourage and protect natural regeneration on high impact disease sites and / or use dieback-resistant jarrah for regeneration.

-43. Establish adaptive management trials to determine the effect of harvesting disturbance on, and most appropriate management of sites exhibiting a high disease impact.
+- 43. During treemarking, the preference for selecting trees to retain in high disease impact on un-protectable forest areas, will be for healthy trees, tree species that are not susceptible to Phytophthora dieback, or individual trees that appear to be resistant to Phytophthora dieback. - 44.
+Do not cull trees where the impact of dieback is predicted to be high. - 45.
+Where possible, encourage and protect natural regeneration on high impact disease sites and/or incorporate dieback-resistant jarrah in regeneration. - 46.
+Establish adaptive management trials to determine the effect of harvesting disturbance on, and most appropriate management of high impact sites.

-Prescribed fire will be used to promote regeneration, protect fire sensitive regeneration and reduce high fuel loads that may result from silvicultural practices.
+Prescribed fire will be used to protect fire sensitive regeneration and reduce high fuel loads that may result from silvicultural practices.